Firm, white, glandular tissue located almost exclusively underneath the nipple/areola

 Incision visibility is less of an issue with Type 2 Gynecomastia compared to the other types.
 This is because even the most aggressive incision still remains within the areola.
 Incision choices for Type 2 are:

-Most common Type 2 incision with Dr. Cruise.
-Inferior crescent excision means that a 1/4″ to 1/2″ crescent shaped piece of skin is removed just below the areola.
+Crescent excision means that a 1/4″ to 1/2″ crescent shaped piece of skin is removed just below and above the areola.
 This does several good things beyond tightening the chest skin.
 More importantly, it pulls the areola tight similar to getting the wrinkles out of a bed sheet.
 This little maneuver has a large impact in getting rid of excess skin that has been stretched over time.
-It also flattens the lower chest skin mildly so that it better wraps around the pec. border improving definition.
-The incision is located low on the areola where it is very hard to see even early on.
-Crescent incisions, however, create skin margins that do not line up exactly.
-The side toward the areola will always be shorter than its counterpart.
-When sutured together this length mismatch will create mild bunching that takes a little longer to fade away than a linear incision.
-However, it is certainly worth it.
+It also flattens the lower and upper chest skin mildly so that it better wraps around the pec. border improving definition.
+One incision is located above and second below the areola.

 View our gallery of before and after photos to see the results from Type 2 Gynecomastia surgery.
 Remember, each patient is unique and results will vary from person to person.